Pop Culture Madness!

 Assassin's Creed was based on a 1938 Slovenian novel.

-FDR founded an organization, National Foundation for Infantile Paralysis, to find a cure for polio, and believed that if everyone gave only a dime, polio would be eradicated.
-Because of this motto, after his death in 1945, FDR's face was put on the dime, and his organization was officially renamed "The March of Dimes."
+FDR founded an organization, the National Foundation for Infantile Paralysis, to find a cure for polio and believed that if everyone gave only a dime, polio would be eradicated.
+Because of this motto, after he died in 1945, FDR’s face was put on the dime, and his organization was officially renamed “The March of Dimes.”

-The screenplay for John Carpenter's 1982 film The Thing was based on a 1938 science-fiction novella entitled Who Goes There?.
-The character names and main plot points are almost identical, and the creature is referred to as "the Thing" within the story.
+The screenplay for John Carpenter’s 1982 film The Thing was based on a 1938 science-fiction novella entitled Who Goes There?
+The character names and main plot points are almost identical, and the creature is called “the Thing” within the story.

 DC Comics paid $130 in 1938 for exclusive rights to Superman.

-A dog's nose print is as unique as a humans finger print.
-In fact, the Canadian Kennel Club has been accepting nose prints as proof of identity since 1938.
+A dog’s nose print is as unique as a human fingerprint.
+The Canadian Kennel Club has been accepting nose prints as proof of identity since 1938.

 After the von Trapp family left Austria in 1938, the Nazis used their abandoned home as Heinrich Himmler's headquarters

-National Donut Day was not created by donut manufacturers but instead by the Salvation Army in 1938 to honor the "Doughnut Dollies", women volunteers who served donuts to soldiers in France during WW I.
+Donut manufacturers did not create National Donut Day but, instead, the Salvation Army in 1938 to honor the “Doughnut Dollies,” women volunteers who served donuts to soldiers in France during WW I.

 A reunion of Gettysburg veterans occurred in 1938, with about 25 veterans attending.

-In The Adventures of Robin Hood, the producers wanted a realistic 'look' when people were killed by arrows.
-Instead of SFX or editing tricks, they just hired an expert archer (Howard Hill) to shoot extras wearing padding.
+In The Adventures of Robin Hood, the producers wanted a realistic ‘look’ when arrows killed people.
+Instead of SFX or editing tricks, they hired an expert archer (Howard Hill) to shoot extras wearing padding.
 Extras were paid $150 each time they were shot.

 British Hero John Logie Bard invented color television in London's West End.

-Coelacanth was (is?) a prehistoric fish more related to reptiles and mammals than modern fish, was thought to have gone extinct 65 million years ago until fishermen caught one in 1938.
+Coelacanth was (is?) a prehistoric fish more related to reptiles and mammals than modern fish.
+It was thought to have gone extinct 65 million years ago until fishermen caught one in 1938.

-Aviator Douglas 'Wrong Way' Corrigan was denied permission to fly from New York to Ireland.
+Aviator Douglas ‘Wrong Way’ Corrigan was denied permission to fly from New York to Ireland.
 Since he was denied, he told navigators he planned to fly to California instead.
-27 hours later he arrived in Ireland, telling officials that he must have mistakenly gone the wrong way.
+Twenty-seven hours later, he arrived in Ireland, telling officials that he must have mistakenly gone the wrong way.

-Volkswagen was sued by Czechoslovakian car maker Tatra before WWII because the original Beetle was so similar to the Tatra T97.
+Czechoslovakian car maker Tatra sued Volkswagen before WWII because the original Beetle was so similar to the Tatra T97.
 After Germany invaded Czechoslovakia in 1938 the lawsuit was cancelled by the Nazis.

-When Walt Disney studios embarked on production of Snow White in 1934 the endeavor of an animated film in Technicolor was criticized and called Disney's folly.
-Disney studios ran out of money and took on loans to finish production which upon release was the most successful film of 1938.
-Walt Disney won a special Oscar in 1938 for Snow White that had one regular sized statuette and seven miniature Oscars.
+When Walt Disney Studios began producing Snow White in 1934, the endeavor of an animated film in Technicolor was criticized and called Disney’s folly.
+Disney Studios ran out of money and took on loans to finish production, which, upon release, was the most successful film of 1938.
+Walt Disney won a special Oscar in 1938 for Snow White that had one regular-sized statuette and seven miniature Oscars.

 Samsung was formed in 1938 as a company selling noodles.